 (6) A question arising at a meeting of the Council shall be decided by a majority of the votes of the Council members present and voting, but in the event of an equality of votes the person presiding at the meeting has a casting vote in addition to his deliberative vote.

-(7) The Executive Director shall convene the first meeting of the Council as soon as practicable after the coming into operation of this Act, and thereafter the Council shall hold meetings at such times and places as the Council determines.
+(7) The Chief Health Officer shall convene the first meeting of the Council as soon as practicable after the coming into operation of this Act, and thereafter the Council shall hold meetings at such times and places as the Council determines.

-(8) The Minister or any 3 or more Council members may at any time require the Executive Director to convene a meeting of the Council.
+(8) The Minister or any 3 or more Council members may at any time require the Chief Health Officer to convene a meeting of the Council.

 (9) In all cases of dispute, doubt or difficulty respecting or arising out of matters of procedure or order, or as to the determination of an interest, the decision of the member presiding is final.